-Existing ice core records of the last interglacial are primarily from low accumulation sites in Antarctica such as Vostok, Dome Fuji and EPICA Dome C (EDC).
-As a result, the detailed behavior of polar climate, greenhouse gases, ice sheet size, and other Earth system attributes recorded by ice cores are not well known for this period.
-Recent results from the North Greenland Eemian Ice Drilling (NEEM) ice core in Greenland Greenland, and similar results from other Greenland ice cores, have shown that the Eemian record located there is at least partially recoverable, but not in stratigraphic order.
+Existing ice core records of the last interglacial are primarily from low accumulation sites in Antarctica such as Vostok, Dome Fuji, and EPICA Dome C (EDC), where the time scale resolution capability is relatively coarse.
+However, the detailed behavior of polar climate, greenhouse gases, ice sheet size, and other earth system attributes recorded by ice cores are not well known for this period, and require highaccumulation conditions.
+Results from the North Greenland Eemian (NEEM) ice core in Greenland, and similar results from other Greenland ice cores, have shown that the Eemian record located there is at least partially recoverable, but not in stratigraphic order.
+Large volumes of ice from the last interglacial have been shown to outcrop at the surface of Taylor Glacier, Antarctica; however a complete and undisturbed stratigraphic sequence of the warming from the climate period MIS-6 has yet to be recovered.
 The search for sites with unfolded ice will continue in both polar regions along with efforts to interpret folded ice; likely targets are relatively high accumulation sites in Antarctica, such as Hercules Dome, where last interglacial ice is likely to be preserved, and possible new sites in Greenland, including near the Camp Century site in Northwest Greenland.

-A recent European core at Talos Dome in Antarctica includes the last interglacial period, as did the earlier EPICA Dronning Maude Land (EDML).
-The U.S. community has prioritized Hercules Dome as the next deep ice core site in Antarctica, due to its likely preservation of LIG ice (Jacobel et al., 2005) and its sensitivity to a potential collapse of the West Antarctic Ice Sheet (Steig et al., 2015), as well as its potential to provide bubble-free ice (below the problematic bubble-to-clathrate transition zone) for gas studies during the last glacial-interglacial transition.
-Some coastal domes are also possibilities.
+The U.S. community, represented by the IDPO Ice Core Working Group (ICWG), has prioritized Hercules Dome as the next deep ice core site in Antarctica, due to its likely preservation of ice from the last interglacial period (Jacobel et al., 2005) and its sensitivity to a potential collapse of the West Antarctic Ice Sheet (Steig et al., 2015), as well as its potential to provide bubble-free ice (below the problematic bubble-to-clathrate transition zone) for gas studies during the last glacial-interglacial transition.